How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 The Foundation: Cost Per View (CPV)

 Cost Per View (CPV) is the cornerstone of YouTube advertising, especially for driving engagement and consideration.
 With CPV, you only pay when a viewer actively engages with your ad.
-This typically means they either watch at least 30 seconds of your video (or the full ad if it's shorter) or click on an interactive element.
+This means they either watch at least 30 seconds of your video (or the full ad if it is shorter) or click on an interactive element.

 This model is effective because it naturally filters out uninterested viewers.
 You aren't charged for every impression, only for viewers who demonstrate genuine interest.